Khunti: Location

-Climate

-The climate is tropical rain forest.
-Maximum rainfall takes place during the months from July to September that accounts for more than 90% of total rainfall in the state.

 Area overview

 In the adjacent map the area shown is “undulating and covered with hills, hillocks and jungles (jungles/ forests are shown as shaded area in the map).
 The soil of the area is rocky, sandy and red loam upland.
 There are paddy fields only in the depressions.
 It has a gentle slope adjacent to the streams.”
 A major part of the district is in the altitude range of 500-700 m, with up to ± 200 m for some parts.
-In 2011, it had a density of population of 210 persons per sq km.
+In 2011, it had a density of population of 210 persons per km2.
 Khunti is an overwhelmingly rural district with 91.5% of the population living in rural areas.
-Famous places in this area are Ulihatu, the birth place of Bhagwan Birsa Munda, and Dombari Buru, the central point of his activity.
+Famous places in this area are Ulihatu, the birthplace of Bhagwan Birsa Munda, and Dombari Buru, the central point of his activity.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.